Journeyman Wireman

 A 13-page PDF with 50 NEC 2023-aligned practice questions split across 5 topic areas matching TDLR's exam mix — theory & calculations, conductors / conduit / voltage drop, boxes / devices / branch circuits, motors / transformers / services, and grounding / bonding / definitions.
 Includes answer key with worked solutions and rule references.

 "If you know how to find things in the NEC and can do basic calculations, you should pass with relative ease.
-The 4-hour time limit is what gets people." — recurring forum consensus from electriciantalk.com and Mike Holt forums (about the legacy single exam — both halves of the current 2-part exam are similarly time-pressured)
+The time limit is what gets people." — recurring forum consensus from electriciantalk.com and Mike Holt forums (about the legacy single exam — both halves of the current 2-part exam are similarly time-pressured)

 Common questions